reactjs/react.dev/content/docs/hooks-custom.md

 **Do two components using the same Hook share state?** No. Custom Hooks are a mechanism to reuse *stateful logic* (such as setting up a subscription and remembering the current value), but every time you use a custom Hook, all state and effects inside of it are fully isolated.

-**How does a custom Hook get isolated state?** Each *call* to a Hook gets isolated state.
+**How does a custom Hook get an isolated state?** Each *call* to a Hook gets an isolated state.
 Because we call `useFriendStatus` directly, from React's point of view our component just calls `useState` and `useEffect`.
-And as we [learned](/docs/hooks-state.html#tip-using-multiple-state-variables) [earlier](/docs/hooks-effect.html#tip-use-multiple-effects-to-separate-concerns), we can call `useState` and `useEffect` many times in one component, and they will be completely independent.
+And as we [learned](/docs/hooks-state.html#tip-using-multiple-state-variables) [earlier](/docs/hooks-effect.html#tip-use-multiple-effects-to-separate-concerns), we can call `useState` and `useEffect` many times in one component and they will be completely independent.

 ### Tip: Pass Information Between Hooks {#tip-pass-information-between-hooks}